Fold Spin, Spin+ Bitcoin Rewards Debit Card Review

 Which card I chose

 After some consideration, I opted to stick with what’s now known as the regular Spin card (I believe it was called the “Intro” card at the time).
-As I mentioned, this card did have a $21 processing fee associated with it, and this fee was deducted from my linked bank account when I signed up.
 A few days later, my card arrived in the mail and was ready to use after that.
 However, while I waited, I was still able to use the card via Apple Wallet or use it to purchase gift cards at the enhanced cardholder rates.

 Adding money to your account